Becheler/Becheler.github.io/pages/blog/_posts/2021-08-06-make-code-surgery-easy-with-SRP.md

 The **Single Responsibility Principle** (one of the [5 SOLID principles](%post_url blog/2018-10-20-how-to-write-solid-code %)) states that *each class should do just one thing, but do it well.*
 Why so?
-Well, think about the way our body organs work together!
-Do we digest stuff at the exact same place we process cognition?
+Well, think about the way our body organs work together: do we digest stuff at the exact same place we process cognition?
 Of course not!
 We evolved **differentiated organs** that are specialized for a **very small subset of related functions**.
-For example, the main responsibility of the **eye** is to perceive **light**.
+For example, the main responsibility of *eyes* is to perceive *light*.
-The **liver** has been blessed with the **detoxification** responsibility.
+The *liver* has been blessed with the *detoxification* responsibility.
-Remark how clear structure of human body organs makes surgeries surprisingly easy - or at least doable.
-Surgeons can remove a diseased liver and replace it with a healthy liver in 6 hours.
+Remark how **clear structure** of human body organs makes **surgeries surprisingly easy** - or at least doable.
+Surgeons can remove a diseased liver and replace it with a healthy liver in 6 hours!
 Can you replace that old, slow and buggy code of yours with a healthier version in the same amount of time?

 ![Single Responsibility Principle: make code surgery possible]({{ site.url }}/draw/code_surgery_front_desk_SRP.jpg)

 Objects in our code should ideally work in the same way organs do in a healthy body.
 Big organs with clearly separated functions, all in constant interaction.
-They produce, exchange, communicate, sometimes fail, but their structure is still striking and robust.
+They produce, exchange, communicate, sometimes fail, but their **structure** is still **striking and robust**.

-Of course, it happens often that to perform one task very well one has to do a lot behind the curtain: take for example the **amygdala**.
-To do *decision-making* right, it needs to process both *memories and emotional responses* so it can associate adverse experiences with negative feelings - and trigger the right decision next time you encounter a tiger (that is ~~running of course~~ getting closer to properly document their stripe pattern - you're a biologist after all!).
+Of course, it happens often that to perform one task very well one has to do a lot behind the curtain: take for example the **amygdala**, this structure near the base of your brain.
+To do *fast decision-making* right, it needs to process both *memories and emotional responses* so it can associate adverse experiences with negative feelings.
+Next time you encounter a situation that the amygdala considers as vaguely similar to a bad memory (let's say encounter with a tiger) it will fire the right decision in no time (that is ~~running of course~~ getting closer to properly document their stripe pattern - *you're a biologist after all*).

 *Complexity is structured complications*.